-CVS Coupon Policy 2013
+CVS Coupon Policy 2017

 CareBucks (EBs): It’s a CVS store coupon for a discount of your next purchase order that prints at check out.
 They print at the bottom of your receipt and can be used “like cash” on almost anything else sold at CVS (excludes gift card purchases, alcohol, prescriptions).

-CareBucks card: Card that will track your ECB’s and rewards.
-You must scan this before your transactions to get your ECB’s.
-Apply for the free Extra Care Bucks card online or in-stores.
+CareBucks card: Card that will track your EB’s and rewards.
+You must scan this before your transactions to get your EB’s.
+Apply for the free Extra Care card online or in-stores.

 - CRT: or Cash register tape is a coupon that prints at the bottom of your receipt or at the Price Scanner.
 Most commonly called ECB’s.

 - Price Scanner (Most commonly called the Magic Coupon Machine): Price scanning machines located at certain stores that serve to check the price of items and also print CVS store coupons when your CVS Extra Care Bucks card is scanned.

 - CVS Store coupons: These can be stacked with manufacturer coupons for added savings.
 Can only use one per transaction.

 - CVS $/$$ coupons: These coupons provide a discount once your order reaches a certain value before coupons.
 For example: you could save $4 when you buy $20 or more.
 This total is always before any other coupons.

 In each weekly circular you will see a certain number of items that may be FREE after EB (Extra Bucks).
 For example, notice to the right the pens are priced at .99 (your out-of-pocket cost), but when you buy those they will also generate a .99 EB…that’s essentially FREE after you get your EB back.